anpero-vietnam/AmazonCloudWatch.net/README.md

 # AmazonCloudWatch.net sample
-Support for CreateLogGroup if awslogs-group does not exist Support for CreateLogStream if awslogs-Stream does not exist Amazone setup
+1) Support for CreateLogGroup if awslogs-group does not exist,
+2) Support for CreateLogStream if awslogs-Stream does not exist
-1) Go to https://console.aws.amazon.com/cloudwatch/home go create Log groups
-2) Click on the created Log groups to create log stream
+3) Config in App.config or Web.config file
+Amazone setup
-3) In top menu click your name > My Security Credentials > Access keys (access key ID and secret access key) > get access key ID and secret access key
+1) In top menu click your name > My Security Credentials > Access keys (access key ID and secret access key) > get access key ID and secret access key

 Config code
 1) Install-Package AWSSDK ( if error)